flatironinstitute/baobzi/README.md

   tree is entirely filled with leaves.
 This tree is perfectly balanced, and therefore exactly a uniform grid.
 Anything between will vary between these two extremes.
 This parameter can EXTREMELY impact performance, especially on 1D trees.
+* `split_multi_eval`: When evaluating a vector of points, `baobzi` can currently use one of two strategies which can dramatically impact performance, depending on the tree and computer.
+The default is to split the evaluation of the points into two stages, one where the boxes are calculated in one pass, and then the points are evaluated with them in a second.
+This tends to help when there are a large number of nodes, as it increases the chance of a cache hit by not ever loading in extra evaluation data.
+However it requires making a temporary data structure to hold this, which costs time/memory.

+  The second is to just brute force evaluate the points as they appear in the target order.
+This typically works very well in 1D, for small trees, but otherwise has poor performance.

+  Setting this parameter to 1 uses the typically faster 'split' model, while setting it to 0 will use the direct model.

 ## Running with...
 All examples require your project know where the `baobzi` shared object is located.
 In the